Amira van Weegen

 Across locations: Very low usage on Mondays and Fridays

-Such insights help teams coordinate common presence days and utilize spaces more efficiently.
-At the same time, CFOs and facility managers can make informed decisions about location strategies – such as the consolidation of multiple locations.
+These insights help teams coordinate shared in-office days and use space more efficiently.
+In addition, CFOs and facility managers can make informed decisions about location strategies — for example, consolidating multiple sites.

-anny displays, for example, the most booked meeting rooms, desk zones, or parking spaces and simultaneously makes rarely used resources visible.
-This transparency helps plan investments more targeted and continuously optimize office spaces.Typical Pattern:
+anny, for example, shows the most frequently booked meeting rooms, desk zones, or parking spaces and at the same time makes rarely used resources visible.
+This transparency helps plan investments more strategically and continuously optimize office space.
+Typical pattern:

-Resource Type | Occupancy | Recommendation |
+Resource type | Utilization | Recommendation |

 |---|---|---|

-Small Meeting Rooms (2-4 persons) | 90% | Increase capacity |
+Small meeting rooms (2-4 people) | 90 % | Increase capacity |

-Focus Pods | 85% | Install more |
+Focus pods | 85 % | Install more |

-Project Rooms | 35% | Make more flexibly usable |
+Project rooms | 35 % | Make more flexible to use |

 Plan office spaces efficiently: From analysis to space strategy